JibbSmart/JoyShockMapper/README.md

 3. Drag in a configuration file and hit enter to load all the settings in that file.
     * Configuration files are just text files.
 Every command in a text file is a command you can type directly into the console window yourself.
 See "Commands" below for a comprehensive guide to JoyShockMapper's commands.
     * Example configuration files are included in the GyroConfigs folder.
+    * If the file path is very, very long, or contains unusual characters, **this may not work**.
+In that case, type in the relative path (eg: GyroConfigs/config.txt) and hit enter.

 4. If you're using a configuration that utilises gyro controls, the gyro will need to be calibrated (to be told what "not moving" is).
 See "Gyro Mouse Inputs" under "Commands" below for more info on that, but here's the short version:
 	* Put all controllers down on a still surface;